jameswmccarty/Java-ColorToy/README.md

 The 'Apply to Input File' button maps the currently displayed palette on the image file specified by the Input File Path, and writes the output to a file location specified by the Output File Path.
 TIFF, PNG, JPEG, and BMP file types are supported.

+If the checkbox "Ignore Black on application" is selected, then pixels that are black in the source image will remain black on the output image.
+Otherwise, black pixels will be adjusted to a new color value based on the currently displayed palette.

 # Demos
 Example Input File